Frequently Asked Questions

 We are experienced in bringing together the required professional services to make your subdivision a reality.
 Call us to discuss your concept and get your project underway.

 Show cause notices are generally issued in the context of a construction contract or from a local government authority.
 In the local government context, show cause notices are generally issued to people who the council believe are carrying out unlawful land use or activities (which are a development offence when the necessary approvals are not in place).
-Failure to show cause can result in a variety of different consequences, including your business being shut down, or illegal building being demolished to name a few.
+Failure to show cause can result in a variety of different consequences, including your business being shut down or an illegal building being demolished.

 In the construction contract context, a show cause notice can be issued from either party in the contract to the other party.
 It is typically an action taken following a breach of contract.
-The grounds are typically set for the requirements to remedy the breach are typically set out.
+The grounds required to remedy the breach are typically set out.
 Or, alternatively, termination is stipulated if required.

 It should be noted that this is a general description.
 You should take the specific meaning from the contract documents which form the basis of the show cause notice.